 Shopify is not inherently bad for SEO.
 When you understand that these problems may arise, you'll be better equipped to avoid them, because they are just the individual issues that owners have encountered.

 Can WooCommerce handle 10,000 product catalogue?

 WooCommerce Stores are scalable and can handle an unlimited amount of product range as long as they don't slow your website down.
 Make sure to optimize the website's speed, page load time and database queries to avoid this.

 WooCommerce is a very scalable framework right out of the box.
 It's designed to process large volumes of orders and handle high volumes of traffic.

-Need Help Deciding WooCommerce vs Shopify Website for Your Business?
+Need Help Deciding Which E-Commerce Website is right for Your Business?

 Does your brand need help with developing eCommerce websites?
 Our team at Sphere Agency is here to help you create the online store you dreamed of, whether it runs on Shopify or WooCommerce.
 Check out our Web Design & Development for more information.
 Getting interested?
 Contact us today!